Share

 Partners

-The Summer Academy is organised by the OECD Trento Centre for Local Development in collaboration with tsm - Trentino School of Management (Italy, the European Creative Business Network (ECBN) and EIT Culture & Creativity with the support of the Department for Cultural Activities of the Autonomous Province of Trento (Italy) and the Department of Italian culture (Youth Policies Unit) – Autonomous Province of Bolzano (Italy)
+The Summer Academy is organised by the OECD Trento Centre for Local Development in collaboration with tsm - Trentino School of Management (Italy), the European Federation for Creative Economy (Creative FED) and Centro Servizi Culturali Santa Chiara (Italy), with the support of the Department for Cultural Activities of the Autonomous Province of Trento (Italy) and the Department of Italian culture (Youth Policies Unit) – Autonomous Province of Bolzano (Italy)